VERIFIED

 First, consider “the huge world.”
 This represents the external forces that pressure individuals to conform.
 It includes societal norms, institutions, traditions, and the opinions of others.
 From a Transcendentalist perspective, this world often operates on conformity and imitation.
 It can stifle the individual’s divine spark.
 It is the force that Ralph Waldo Emerson – Stanford Encyclope… and Thoreau urged people to resist.

 Next, the phrase “will come round to him” reveals the philosophy’s ultimate faith in the self-reliant person.
 It suggests that when an individual trusts their intuition and lives authentically, they create their own center of gravity.
 Instead of chasing the world’s approval, the world is drawn to their clarity and conviction.
-Consequently, the universe rearranges itself around the person who is true to their inner nature.
+This concept of “if the single man plant himself indomitably on his instincts, and there quote origin” represents the idea that the universe rearranges itself around the person who is true to their inner nature.
 This is the ultimate triumph of the individual spirit over the collective mob.

 The Lasting Impact of Transcendentalist Thought